tus/tus-resumable-upload-protocol/protocol.md

 the response to the initial `POST` request.
 Its value MAY change over time.

-If a Client does attempt to resume an upload which has since been removed by the Server, the server MUST respond with `404 Not Found` or `410 Gone`.
+If a Client does attempt to resume an upload which has since been removed by the Server, the server SHOULD respond with `404 Not Found` or `410 Gone`.
 The latter one SHOULD be used if the Server is keeping track of expired uploads.
 In both cases the Client MUST start a new upload.